-What Can You Do With a Business Communications Major?
+What Can You Do With a Corporate Communications Major?

 |Job Title||Job Growth Rate||Median Salary|

-Amount of Education Required for Corporate Communications Major Jobs
+Amount of Education Required for Careers Related to Corporate Communications

-Some careers associated with business communications require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with business communications may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to business communications have obtained the following education levels.